 For up to date information on the best cards for use abroad see Money Saving Expert’s extremely useful Cheap Travel Money guide.

-The current best credit card is the Halifax Clarity credit card, which has no foreign exchange fee or cash withdrawal fee, but as it’s a credit card you’ll pay interest on the amount withdrawn even if you repay in full.
-This works out as around £1 per month for every £100 withdrawn so it’s still much cheaper than other banks.
-[Update: We now have a Halifax Clarity card, which we use to withdraw cash.
-We avoid the fees by paying off the balance as soon as possible after the withdrawal.
-You could even add money to the card in advance.]
+The current best credit card is the Halifax Clarity credit card, which we use.
+It has no foreign exchange fee or cash withdrawal fee, but as it’s a credit card you’ll pay interest on the amount withdrawn even if you repay in full.
+Before we started using Starling with withdraw cash we avoided the Halifax interest fees by paying off the balance as soon as possible after the withdrawal.
+You could even add money to the card in advance.

 For US Residents

 The Charles Schwab High Yield Investor Checking Account is popular with travellers and charges no foreign usage fees and they will refund any fees you get charged from using other ATM machines.